hrlblab/layer_segmentation/README.md

 ![seg_result](./Results/seg_result.png)

-<p align="center">By utilizing external homologous data, the models have become better at perceiving edge textures, performing better in more precise localization of kidney layer boundaries. </p>
+By utilizing external homologous data, the models have become better at perceiving edge textures, performing better in more precise localization of kidney layer boundaries.